bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 <h3>Results:</h3>

 Using _simple SQL query_ syntax it was possible to add a new user to the database.
-The user inputted SQL query was simply concatenated to the SQL code in the main javascript file and called without any safety checks.
+The user-inputted SQL query was simply concatenated to the SQL code in the main javascript file and called without any safety checks.

 This was performed by entering the following into the browser address bar: localhost:3000/products?name=Action'; INSERT INTO USERS (email, password) VALUES ('hello', 'world');--